Our Essential Services Make Relocating Easy for You.

 - The Peak

 Central is very popular among younger, single expats who enjoy the vibrant nightlife in town.
 You will, however, not find large houses or spacious apartments on the Central Hong Kong property market as living space is rare.
 Tai Hang and Midlevels East have a lot of international and multinational schools in their neighborhood.
 A great number of expats also move to Repulse Bay.

 The following towns are located in the district of Kowloon:

 - Tsim Sha Tsui

 Kowloon is considered the most densely populated residential area in the world, which is why spacious housing is usually not available here.
-In order to relieve this overpopulated area, new housing districts are being developed, mostly in the New Territories.
-It’s there that you will find a quiet, more rural living environment.
+To relieve this overpopulated area, new housing districts are being developed, mostly in the New Territories.
+It is there that you will find a quiet, more rural living environment.
 Towns in the New Territories include:

 - Sai Kung

 - Lantau Island

 As a tenant or homeowner in Hong Kong, you are responsible for contacting the utility companies and arranging the services in your home.
 Generally speaking, hardly any landlord will get involved in providing your house or flat with all necessary utilities.
 Serviced apartments are the sole exception to this rule.

 In Hong Kong, different providers are responsible for different utilities.
 You will have to contact them individually if you want everything to work when you are ready to move into your new place.
 Fortunately, there are not many providers, so the task should not be too difficult.